-The salon hostess Sophie de Condorcet was born Marie Louise de Grouchy but known more frequently as Madame de Condorcet.
+Salon hostess Sophie de Condorcet was born Marie Louise de Grouchy but known as Madame de Condorcet.
 She was a prominent and charming Parisian who maintained her own identity and remained influential before, during, and after the French Revolution.
 She was also known for her beauty, kindness, and indifference to a person’s social status or origins.
 Perhaps, this indifference was because she was born in 1764 to a page who worked for Louis XV named Francoise Jacques Marquis de Grouchy, and her mother was an intellectual named Marie Gilberte Henriette Fréteau de Pény.

 Sophie de Condorcet had been lucky enough in 1786 to marry a famous mathematician and social philosopher, Marie-Jean Antoine Caritat, Marquis de Condorcet.
 They were a striking couple but nearly opposite, as demonstrated in the following description:

 “[The Marquis was] middle-aged, grave and cold, concealed a burning enthusiasm beneath his calm aspect, and has been characterised … as a volcano covered with snow.
 Madame de Condorcet, on the contrary, young, beautiful, excitable, abandoned herself without reserve to her political prejudices, and to every passion of the moment.”